confluentinc/event-streaming-patterns/docs/event-processing/event-processor.md

   .to("clean");
 ```

-In the above example, we use the [Kafka Streams `StreamsBuilder`](https://kafka.apache.org/28/javadoc/org/apache/kafka/streams/StreamsBuilder.html) to construct the stream processing topology.
+In the above example, we use the [Kafka Streams `StreamsBuilder`](https://kafka.apache.org/38/javadoc/org/apache/kafka/streams/StreamsBuilder.html) to construct the stream processing topology.

 * First, we create an input stream, using the `stream` function.
-This creates an Event Stream from the designated Apache Kafka&reg; topic.
+This creates an Event Stream from the designated Apache Kafka® topic.
 * Next, we transform the Events, using the `mapValues` function.
 This function accepts an Event and returns a new Event with any desired transformations to the original Event's values.
 * Finally, we write the transformed Events to a destination Kafka topic, using the `to` function.
 This function terminates our stream processing topology.